An inside look at Masterton’s homeless shelter. PHOTO/JADE CVETKOV

 Usually, the homeless have exhausted all options when it comes to accommodation, their families don’t want them and they can’t afford to pay rent.

-There is no vacant social housing available in Masterton, and none likely to be built for at least two years, according to Wendy.
+There is currently no social housing available in Masterton, and none likely to be built for at least two years according to Reverend Thornburrow.

 It’s a problem, there are strict guidelines governing the running of a night shelter.